chanmyae99/ENHANCING-MRT-ACCESSIBILITY-AND-FACILITIES-FOR-ELDERLY-HDB-RESIDENTS-IN-SINGAPORE/README.md

 ---

 ### 4️⃣ Modelling (Exploratory Analysis)

+Although this is a DPV project, a simple **distance-based analytical approach** was applied to support accessibility analysis.

+A **Nearest Neighbour model** from **scikit-learn (`NearestNeighbors`)** was used to:

+- Measure the proximity between MRT stations and nearby residential or accessibility-related locations
+- Quantify accessibility based on shortest distance
+- Support objective comparison between stations

+This approach does **not perform prediction**.
+It is used purely as an **analytical technique** to calculate spatial proximity and accessibility indicators.

 As this is a **DPV project**, modelling focuses on **descriptive and exploratory analysis**, not machine learning.